chocolatey/docs/input/en-us/licensed-extension/setup.md

 ### How Do I Upgrade the Trial Edition?

+You can upgrade your licensed components as long as your Trial license is still valid.
-You will not be able to upgrade through regular means - please reach back out to the Chocolatey Software folks to get an updated edition (and possibly an extended trial license).
+Please reach back out to your Chocolatey Software contact to request an extension if necessary.

 ### How Do I Upgrade the Trial License File?